 - Changing lanes:

 Motorcyclists tend to change lanes to move faster.
 Lane splitting could be dangerous when maneuvered negligently.
 When larger vehicles veer into other lanes unanticipated, their concentration would be with other larger vehicles than the motorcyclists.
-Failing to follow the signals and careless about the blind spots make the drivers of the larger vehicles risking the lives of motorcyclists.
+Failing to follow the signals and being careless about the blind spots make the drivers of the larger vehicles risk the lives of motorcyclists.